Xperaz/OOP-Hard-Parts/Notes/2-Object_Creation.md

 console.log(user1); // { name: 'Phil', score: 4, increment: [Function: increment] }
 ```

-We can create an empty object and add properties and functionality to it as well.` dot notation `:
+We can create an empty object and add properties and functionality to it as well.using ` dot notation `:

 ```
     const user2 = {}; //create an empty object